Kurt Vonnegut’s 8 creative writing rules changed how I write stories

 Whether you’re writing an elevator pitch to sell your SaaS, a video script, or a sci-fi short story, you’ve probably wrestled with these same questions:

 How do you hook the reader?
-How do you keep them reading?
+And how do you keep them reading?

-In this article, we’ll unpack Vonnegut’s eight creative writing rules — which he shared in the preface to Bagombo Snuff Box — and how they’ve helped shape the way I approach storytelling.
+In this article, we’ll unpack Vonnegut’s eight creative writing rules — which he shared in the preface to Bagombo Snuff Box — and how they’ve helped shape the way I write almost everything.

 The greatest American short story writer of my generation was Flannery O'Connor (1925-1964).
 She broke practically every one of my rules but the first.
 Great writers tend to do that.